Skip to content

 What the May 2026 Instructure breach means for AU Canvas institutions

-What actually changed
+What the breach actually changed

 The distinction that matters here is between having a backup and having tested a restore.
 Plenty of institutions take Canvas exports.
 Far fewer have ever taken one of those exports, restored it into a clean environment, and verified that what came back actually matches what they had.
-After May 2026, that gap is no longer academic — it is the difference between a recovery plan and a hope.
+After May 2026, that gap is no longer academic.
+It is the difference between a recovery plan and a hope.

 Why this lands on compliance, not just IT